 Titan Enterprises continues to strived to make smaller flowmeters that deliver high performance for wider industry application, ranging from miniature turbines and oval gear meters through to ultrasonic devices.

-For over 40 years – Titan Enterprises has strived to make smaller and better flowmeters, ranging from miniature turbines and gear meters through to more recently ultrasonic devices.
-As with any product development when considering miniaturising a flow device there will be benefits as well as trade-offs to consider.
-In this article we look at the considerations for turbine, oval gear, ultrasonic and thermal flowmeters.
+As with any product development when looking at miniaturising a flow device there will be benefits as well as trade-offs to consider.
+Here we look at the considerations for turbine, oval gear, ultrasonic and thermal flowmeters.

-Making a very low flow, high performance turbine meter is always going to be a challenge.
-There are a whole range of physical issues preventing you from producing small devices.
+Making a very low flow, high performance turbine meter is a challenge.
 Generally radial flow turbines are better for low flow applications than axial flow turbines.
-In no particular order, the main problems include:
+The main physical issues to overcome include:

 iii.
 Detection system.
 A no-drag system is essential and optical is ideal providing you have a fluid which transmits the light effectively.
 It can be reflective or more often some type of beam cutting arrangement.
 Adding magnetic material to the turbine for a zero drag inductive, magnetic or Hall Effect detector increases the mass but enables the flowmeter to handle opaque fluids such as emulsions.
 For such applications there is a trade-off between magnetic elements, their size and mass.